AlirexaN/AlirexaN/README.md

-# Hi 👋 My name is Alirexa
+# Hey there! 👋 My name is Alirexa

 # 🌈 About Me